 'It's been phenomenal but the time is right' - Grade 1-winning rider Denis O'Regan retires at Navan

-Denis O'Regan, the only jockey to have ridden a winner at every track in both Britain and Ireland, has announced his retirement after riding in the opening race at Navan.
+Denis O'Regan, the only jockey to have ridden a winner at every track in Britain and Ireland, announced his retirement after riding in the opening race at Navan on Saturday.

-O'Regan's first winner was aboard All Honey for Francis Flood at Listowel in 2001 and it was the start of a stellar career that included four Cheltenham Festival winners and seven Grade 1s.
+O'Regan's first winner was on All Honey for Francis Flood at Listowel in 2001 and it was the start of a career that included four Cheltenham Festival winners and seven Grade 1s.

 Explaining his decision to stop, O'Regan told the Racing Post: "Since I got that winner at Hereford the other day my mojo is gone and the time is right.
 I'm ready to not be a jockey anymore."

 Reflecting on a career which saw him have a spell in Britain as number one stable jockey for northern powerhouse Howard Johnson, O'Regan said: "It's been phenomenal and I've loved it.
-Even as far back as being an amateur with Francis Flood, I won bumpers on GVA Ireland, Georgies Girl, Aimee's Mark and They Call Me Molly and they turned out to be four very good horses.
+Even as far back as being an amateur with Francis Flood, I won bumpers on GVA Ireland, Georges Girl, Aimees Mark and They Call Me Molly, and they turned out to be four very good horses.

-"When I turned professional I think my second ride was a winner, on Frank Ennis' Rupununi, so I was very lucky to get such a great start.
-Then I lost my 7lb claim on Vic Ville for Michael Hourigan before going to Michael Hourigan and onto Noel Meade's yard, where I rode the likes of Nicanor and Harbour Pilot.
+"When I turned professional I think my second ride was a winner, on Frank Ennis's Rupununi, so I was very lucky to get such a great start.
+Then I lost my 7lb claim on Vic Ville for Michael Hourigan before going to Michael Hourigan and on to Noel Meade's yard, where I rode the likes of Nicanor and Harbour Pilot.

 "Winning the Galway Plate on Ansar was probably the springboard for everything that happened afterwards."

-O'Regan hit the headlines at the 2008 Cheltenham Festival when Tidal Bay won the Arkle and Inglis Drever won his third Stayers' Hurdle.
-He also celebrated festival victories on Cape Tribulation in the 2012 Pertemps Final and Tully East in the novices' handicap chase five years later.
+O'Regan hit the headlines at the 2008 Cheltenham Festival when Tidal Bay won the Arkle and Inglis Drever landed his third World Hurdle (now the Stayers' Hurdle).
+He also celebrated festival victories on Cape Tribulation in the 2012 Pertemps Final and Tully East in the Novices' Handicap Chase five years later.

 The seventh and final Grade 1 of O'Regan's career arrived in the 2021 Drinmore Novices' Chase at Fairyhouse on Beacon Edge for Meade.